 "And then it will be really too late to save Ukraine democracy."

-The year after Tymoshenko’s defeat, she was charged with abuse of office and sentenced to seven years, which she viewed as a reprisal from Yanukovych for challenging his election victory.
+The following year after Tymoshenko’s defeat, she was charged with abuse of office and sentenced to seven years, which she viewed as a reprisal from Yanukovych for challenging his election victory.
 The U.S. and E.U. have also criticized the sentence as politically motivated, but have recognized Yanukovych’s government as legitimate.